LBNL-ETA/MSWH/paper/paper.md

 The package was initially developed in the scope of a California Energy Commission (CEC) funded project looking at costs and benefits of using community versus individual scale solar thermal water heating systems.
 For this reason the database included in the MSWH software focuses primarily on California specific hot water use profiles and climate data, but can structurally accommodate any further climate zones.
 Scale here refers to the number of households served by a single system.
 Therefore, an application of the models can be to explore the benefits of grouping multiple households to be served by a single solar water heating system in comparison to a system installed in a single household.
 Another example application of the models is to enable calculation of gas savings when switching from a gas water heater to a solar water heater in a single household.

-To evaluate a solar water heating project at design phase by looking at its simulation performance the user should create an instance of each system.
+To evaluate a solar water heating project at design phase by looking at its simulation performance the user should create an instance of each of systems being compared.
 For this, as is done in the detailed examples we provided in [example notebooks](https://github.com/LBNL-ETA/MSWH/tree/master/scripts), the user needs to specify the following:

 * The project location by choosing one of the climate zones for which data is available in our database.
 The database includes 16 California climate zone files and can be extended for other regions.
 * For each household: count of people supplied by the system and whether there is any daytime household occupancy.